Counseling, Master of Arts Degree

 The specific curriculum requirements are adapted to the professional program and the needs of the student.
 Students should not enroll in any graduate-level course without first securing the approval of the department that such a course is acceptable toward a selected major or minor.
 All degree candidates are required to complete 6-12 credits of internship and a research course.
 In addition, all students are required to take 1 to 3 credits of comprehensive examination which may or may not be above the 36 to 48 credits of approved courses.

-The specialization in marital, couple, and family counseling/therapy is a 67 credit hour nationally accredited (CACREP) program.
-The school counseling emphasis is 49 credits.
-Program outlines are available for each area of specialization
+The specialization in marital, couple, and family counseling therapy is a 67 credit hour nationally accredited (CACREP) program.
+The school counseling, also CACREP accredited, is 55 credit hours.
+The clinical mental health emphasis is a 65 credit-hour program.
+Program outlines are available for each area of specialization under the "Overview" tab.

 Related Degrees and Programs